tdgne/waveform-rs/README.md

 * Generation of bicolored raster images (outputs are `Vec<u8>`)
   * RGBA format images
   * Gray scale (scalar pixel) images for use as masks etc.
-* Direct generation from a Vec of samples
+* Direct rendering from a Vec of samples
-* Faster indirect generation from cache
+* Faster indirect rendering from cache
 * Time-range specification in either seconds (f64) or samples (usize)

 ## Screenshot